 Importance of Arena for Beginners

 With the release of new expansions, the importance of Arena has become increasingly important for newer players because this will be their main method for building their card collection, as this is the most efficient and effective way to do so.
-Instead of wasting gold on packs (which you should almost always never do), you can invest your gold into an Arena run, and potentially earn profit.
+Instead of not maximizing the potential on gold by buying packs, you can invest your gold into an Arena run, and potentially earn profit.
 Even if you do terribly and only achieve 3 wins, on average, you’re still making the most out of your 150 gold, as not only will you receive a card pack (worth 100 gold), you will also get 20-25 gold with a chance to earn an additional 20-25 gold or 20-25 dust.
 Although, in general, dust is regarded to be more valuable than gold, you want to earn more gold in order to do more Arena runs.
 But of course, we don’t want to just end at 3 wins.
 We want to make profit!

 So, how do we do that?
 In order to make profit by coming out ahead in Arena is to reach a certain threshold, and that is threshold is 7 wins.
 This is only taking into consideration the amount of gold you earn, as this is what would be used to fuel your infinite Arena runs.
 By achieving 7 wins consistently, you are guaranteed to earn back at least your entrance fee of 150 gold.
 Anything else you get from the run would be your profit!